 Hee Chul Park, Department of Medicine, Samsung Medical Center, Sungkyunkwan University School of Medicine, Seoul 135-710, South Korea

-Supported by Samsung Medical Center, grant No. GF01130081; and Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, No. NRF-2015R1D1A1A01060945; and Marine Biotechnology Program Funded by Ministry of Oceans and Fisheries, Korea, No. 20150220.
+Supported by Samsung Medical Center, grant No. GF01130081; and Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education, No. NRF-2015R1D1A1A01060945; and Marine Biotechnology Program Funded by Ministry of Oceans and Fisheries, Korea, No. 20150220.

 Author contributions: Yu JI and Park HC analyzed the literature and wrote the manuscript; and Park HC supervised the project.